 Olivier Chamard / Geneva Academy

 Our students have the opportunity, during Spring Semester, to acquire first-hand professional experience via research internships with leading actors and agencies in the field of transitional justice.
-These include the International Center for Transitional Justice, the International Commission of Jurists, and the Office of the United Nations High Commissioner for Human Rights.
+These include the International Center for Transitional Justice, Impunity Watch, and the Office of the United Nations High Commissioner for Human Rights.

 Research internships are one of the four tracks that students can choose during Spring Semester.
 Places are limited and offered via a competitive selection process.